-These animals are on their own when they are about 8-10 inches long (not including the tail).
-If one is found smaller than 8-10 inches it probably needs attention.
+These animals are on their own when about 8-10 inches long (not including the tail).
+If one is found smaller than 8-10 inches, it probably needs attention.
 Orphaned babies are often found near a dead mother, especially alongside roads.
 These animals rarely contract rabies.

-A young rabbit is on its own if the fur is fluffy, the ears are standing, and it is the size of a man's fist.
-In some cases it can be put back where you found it.
-If it was brought in by a dog or a cat, it is probably injured (although it may not appear to be) and needs to have special medical attention.
+A young rabbit is on its own if the fur is fluffy, the ears are standing, and the size of a man's fist.
+In some cases, it can be put back where you found it.
+If a dog or a cat brought it in, it is probably injured (although it may not appear to be) and needs special medical attention.
 Although possible, rabbits are unlikely to contract rabies.

 Moving a Rabbit Nest: